amoahy15/GenTech/Docs/General_Info.md

 ### Profile
 ### Settings
 ### Finding Images and Users
-    * There are two ways of finding artwork, the first being via the 'Gallery' or 'Collections' page.
-This page has capabilities to display a number of collections dependent on attributes such as period, artist, and media.
+  There are two ways of finding artwork, the first being via the 'Gallery' or 'Collections' page.
+This page has capabilities to display a number of collections dependent on attributes such as period, artist, and media...
       ![image](https://github.com/amoahy15/GenTech/assets/141963248/866b3edc-4fb4-4ccc-a6ca-507436edfd84)

-    * and the second being the search page, which also displays links to user profiles.
+  ...and the second being the search page, which also displays links to user profiles.
       ![image](https://github.com/amoahy15/GenTech/assets/141963248/7cb2fc14-e148-4063-ba0c-a158ac48cba0)